platformatic/platformatic/docs/learn/glossary.md

 ## P

 **Plugin**
 - An add-on that extends the functionality of Platformatic.
-Plugins can be used to add features like authentication, logging, and more.
+Plugins can be used to add features like authentication, logging, and are based on [Fastify](https://fastify.dev/docs/latest/Reference/Plugins).

 ## Q